Microsoft's $69 bln Activision deal could harm competition, UK says | Technology

 Microsoft's $69 bln Activision deal could harm competition, UK says

-Britain's antitrust regulator said Microsoft Corp's $69 billion acquisition of "Call of Duty" maker Activision Blizzard could harm competition in gaming consoles, subscription services and cloud gaming, and it needed to be investigated in depth.
-The Competition and Markets Authority (CMA) said on Thursday the deal, the largest ever in gaming, could damage the industry if Microsoft refused to give competitors access to Activision's best-selling games.
+Britain's antitrust regulator said Microsoft Corp's $69 billion acquisition https://www.reuters.com/breakingviews/microsoft-activision-deal-blinks-red-2022-04-01/ of "Call of Duty" maker Activision Blizzard could harm competition in gaming consoles, subscription services and cloud gaming, and it needs to be investigated in depth.
+The Competition and Markets Authority (CMA) said on Thursday the deal, the largest ever in gaming https://www.reuters.com/technology/microsoft-buy-activision-blizzard-deal-687-billion-2022-01-18/, could damage the industry if Microsoft refused to give competitors access to Activision's best-selling games.

 "We are concerned that Microsoft could use its control over popular games like 'Call of Duty' and 'World of Warcraft' post-merger to harm rivals, including recent and future rivals in multi-game subscription services and cloud gaming," the CMA said.
 Microsoft, with Xbox, and its rivals Sony and Nintendo have led the console market for 20 years, with limited entries from new rivals, the CMA said.